diogoff/transition-counting/README.md

 - `python simulator.py 100000 > eventlog_100000.csv`
 - `python simulator.py 1000000 > eventlog_1000000.csv`
 - `python simulator.py 10000000 > eventlog_10000000.csv`

+### Preprocessing the event logs

+After generating the event logs, run the following commands to preprocess them:

+- `python preproc.py 0 1 2 3 eventlog_10.csv`
+- `python preproc.py 0 1 2 3 eventlog_100.csv`
+- `python preproc.py 0 1 2 3 eventlog_1000.csv`
+- `python preproc.py 0 1 2 3 eventlog_10000.csv`
+- `python preproc.py 0 1 2 3 eventlog_100000.csv`
+- `python preproc.py 0 1 2 3 eventlog_1000000.csv`
+- `python preproc.py 0 1 2 3 eventlog_10000000.csv`

+The arguments `0 1 2 3` specify that the _case id_ is in column 0 (first column), _task_ is in column 1, _user_ is in column 2, and _timestamp_ is in column 3, respectively.

+You may be surprised that preprocessing the largest event log can take about 5min.
+Most of this time is spent on reading the data (i.e. parsing the CSV file).
+This is precisely the reason why we decided to separate the preprocessing from the main programs.
+This way we can preprocess the event log only once, and then run several different programs on it, without having to reprocess it again.

+### Running the programs

 ### How to cite this work